-

 Louise Irvine and George Neary

 George Neary, the interim director of the Miami Design Preservation League, introduced many new Art Deco fans to WMODA, and experts such as Joel Levine dropped in with friends from Miami Beach to hear the lectures.
 We were also delighted to welcome Lucretia and Wayne Weiner on their first visit to WMODA, having been intrigued by the museum on Art Loft, the PBS show.
-Many of our guests signed up for our new Membership Society, which was launched during the weekend.
+Many of our guests signed up for our new Membership program, which was launched during the weekend.

 Guided Tour in Art Deco Gallery